Tongariro Power Scheme

 The Tongariro Power Scheme is a 360 MW hydroelectricity scheme in the central North Island of New Zealand.
-The scheme is currently operated by electricity generation company Genesis Energy.

-The scheme takes water from tributaries of the Rangitikei, Whangaehu, Whanganui, and Tongariro rivers, which drain a 2600 km2 area covering Ruapehu, Ngauruhoe, Tongariro and the western Kaimanawa Ranges.
-The water is then sent through a large canal and tunnel system to generate electricity at three hydro power stations, located at Rangipo (120 MW), Tokaanu (240 MW) and Mangaio (2MW).
-The water is then drained into Lake Taupō where it is stored for further use in the succession of Waikato River power stations.
+The scheme diverts water from tributaries of the Rangitīkei, Whangaehu, Whanganui, and Tongariro rivers.
+These rivers drain a 2600 km2 area including Ruapehu, Ngauruhoe, Tongariro and the western Kaimanawa Ranges.
+The water diverted from these rivers is sent through canals and tunnels to generate electricity at three hydro power stations, Rangipō (120 MW), Tokaanu (240 MW) and Mangaio (2 MW).
+The water is then discharged into Lake Taupō where it adds to the water storage in the lake and enables additional electricity generation in the succession of power stations down the Waikato River.

 The scheme generates approximately 1350 GWh of electricity annually, and contributes 4 percent of New Zealand's electricity generation.
+It is currently operated by electricity generation company Genesis Energy.

+From its inception to the current day tensions have existed between the need to generate electricity and cultural and environmental issues.

 History

 Plans to realise the potential of electricity generation in the central North Island volcanic plateau date back to the early years of the 20th century.
 A Californian engineer, L.M.
 Hancock, visited New Zealand in 1903 and, with engineer P.S.
 Hay, surveyed localities where power could be generated.
 In 1904 Hay's report to the government New Zealand Water-Powers identified a number of potential sites around the central plateau.
 These included Lake Rotoaira, the Whakapapa River and the Whangaehu River.
 A dam could be built on the Poutu River feeding into Lake Rotoaira and the amount of power generated could be increased by adding water from Tongariro or Ngauruhoe.
-While he identified the generation potential of the Wangaehu River Hay noted that it was polluted by volcanic acids and chemicals making it unsuitable.
+While he identified the generation potential of the Whangaehu River, Hay noted that it was polluted by volcanic acids and chemicals making it unsuitable.
 Between the 1920s and 1950s a number of investigations on the potential of the volcanic plateau were undertaken by engineers, mostly in the Public Works Department.
 In 1955 the British consulting engineering company Sir Alexander Gibb & Partners was contracted to conduct preliminary investigations; they produced a preliminary report in 1957.
-Gibb and Partners conducted further field studies and more detailed design, culminating in their report in 1962.
-The Gibb report recommended the construction of a power scheme in five stages:
+The government authorised the scheme in 1958 through an Order in Council which allowed water to be taken from five catchments without giving notice or gaining consents and approved the scheme in 1964.
+Gibb and Partners conducted further field studies and more detailed design which culminated in their report in 1962 which recommended the construction of a power scheme in five stages: